History of Łódź: Second World War

-On September 6, an organizational meeting of the Citizens' Committee of the City of Łódź took place in the City Hall at Wolności Square 14.
+On September 6, an organizational meeting of the Citizens' Committee of the City of Łódź took place in the City Hall at Liberty Square 14.
 The Committee was established to take over the management of the city abandoned by the authorities and partially depopulated.
 The meeting was attended by representatives of social, political and economic organizations, and was headed by suffragan bishop Kazimierz Tomczak.
 Six departments were established: Legal, Financial, Provisional, Educational, Social Welfare and Health.
 They were to direct the work of existing individual departments of the City administration.
 Matters of security and public order passed into the hands of the Citizens' Militia, which had been operating as an organization to fight usury and sabotage since 27 August and was now subordinated to the committee.
-On September 11, the occupiers issued the first ordinances.
-They ordered residents to, among other things, surrender possessed weapons and introduced a curfew.
-The German Einsatzgruppe III paramilitary death squad entered the city on September 12.